 For a moment we were tempted to add a Blanebba mountain (Norwegian difficulty standard RED) to the day’s itinerary, very temped indeed.
 It was signposted from main ridge and looked not too long a hike, maybe additional hour.
 But the clouds were still sitting low on all surrounding mountains obscuring the views so we were not sure whether there really was a point to climb additional mountain and still have no views (and we are suckers for a good view!).
 Not being in a hurry, we waited for about 1 hour to see whether the clouds clear, which they did not, and so we gave up an idea of climbing Blanebba.
 Should the clouds clear we would definitely give it a go!

 Yes, it was a bit disappointing that we climbed so high and could hardly see a thing at all from the main ridge.
 The mist was coming and going, but never for too long and never giving us full view of what’s around.
-We knew that straight ahead there was Trollveggen (famous Troll Wall), Romsdalhorn and further to the left –the high rocky ridge of Store Vengetind.
+We knew that straight ahead there was Trollveggen (famous Troll Wall we hiked the other day, read all about it here), Romsdalhorn and further to the left –the high rocky ridge of Store Vengetind.
 We weren’t too lucky to see them in full glory thou.
 But, to be honest, from time to time the mist cleared and we enjoyed view down to Romsdalen valley and high cliffs just below our feet!

 At first the ridge was a wide and bouldery plateau, it narrowed as we progressed and soon we faced its famous airy part.
 To tell the true, all descents and ascents which could be a bit of a challenge were secured with chains, which was very helpful.
 I have a reasonably good head for heights and didn’t find any part of the ridge a problem, Bea is not as confident but again, she found the ridge ok, she found the chains helpful.